-1) In some years Operational Fleet may differ from Total Fleet due to aircraft in phase-in and phase-out.
-The Fleet Plan for 2020 may change as a result of delays in the delivery of the new aircraft.
+In some years Operational Fleet may differ from Total Fleet due to aircraft in phase-in and phase-out.
+The Fleet Plan for 2020 may change

 Passenger Air Transport

 In 2020, TAP will continue to optimize its operation and its network in order to improve profitability, adjusting frequencies in current routes and launching new destinations.
 The Company will continue to pursue its hub strategy, with a focus on strong growth to North America and on improving connectivity between the regions served by TAP.
 The main network changes include: